WebAssembly/spec/proposals/gc/Post-MVP.md

 There are various ways in which this could be modelled, details are TBD.

 **Why Post-MVP:** Such a feature only saves space, so isn't critical for the MVP.
 Furthermore, there isn't much precedent for exposing such a mechanism to user code in low-level form, so no obvious design philosophy to follow.

+## Custom Function RTTs

+For backwards compatibility, the RTT embedded in a function behaves as if it was created by `rtt.canon`.
+It might be useful to customise this semantics and allow programs to pick other RTTs, e.g., ones that have dynamic supertypes.

+To this end, the syntax of function definitions could be extended to include an initialiser expression denoting the desired RTT.
+The current form omitting it would be a shorthand for the canonical choice.

 ## Threads and Shared References